-A 2014 study found that the average American consumes 22 teaspoons of sugar a day.
+Did you know the average American consumes 22 teaspoons of sugar a day?
 Our nation’s sweet tooth likely contributes to the increase in diabetes, childhood obesity and other health problems.
 The new recommendation states that sugar should be no more than 10% of our daily caloric intake.

 How much sugar is that?
 For someone with a 2,000 calorie daily diet, that equates to no more than 12 teaspoons of sugar a day.
 Sugar is not only found in pop, sweets or baked goods – it is hiding elsewhere.

 Stella Moreno-Cortes, Registered Dietitian and Certified Diabetes Educator at NorthShore, offers these ways we can cut back on sugar: